Food Fighters (TV series)

 Food Fighters is an American reality based cooking television series hosted by Adam Richman that pits a home chef against five professional chefs in a series of cooking competitions for a chance to win up to $100,000.
 The series premiered July 22, 2014 on NBC as a summer replacement series.
 On January 21, 2015, NBC renewed the show for a second season.
 The second season premiered July 2, 2015 and concluded September 3, 2015.
 In season one, new episodes aired every Tuesday at 8 p.m.
 ET, while in season two new episodes aired every Thursday at 8 p.m.
 ET.
-A third season was not announced by NBC, and as of July 2016, the show is no longer listed by the network as a current show.